-Certain provisions of the debentures could make it more difficult or more expensive for a third party to acquire us.
-Upon the occurrence of certain transactions constituting a fundamental change, holders of the debentures will have the right, at their option, to require us to repurchase, at a cash repurchase price equal to 100% of the principal amount plus accrued and unpaid interest on the debentures, all of their debentures or any portion of the principal amount of such debentures in integral multiples of \$1,000.
-We may also be required to issue additional shares of our class A common stock upon conversion of the debentures in the event of certain fundamental changes.
+Certain provisions of the debentures, and of the 1.25% debentures, could make it more difficult or more expensive for a third party to acquire us.
+Upon the occurrence of certain transactions constituting a fundamental change, holders of both series of debentures will have the right, at their option, to require us to repurchase, at a cash repurchase price equal to 100% of the principal amount plus accrued and unpaid interest on the debentures, all of their debentures or any portion of the principal amount of such debentures in integral multiples of \$1,000.
+We may also be required to issue additional shares of our class A common stock upon conversion of such debentures in the event of certain fundamental changes.